 I was paid to write this for the now-defunct (in the US) CMS company Movable Type, during their attempt to rebuild their brand.
 (There’s a conference presentation below from that same campaign.)
 The paper demonstrates how to use a decoupled CMS like Movable Type to manage content in a “transactional” application, like an online banking system.

 These are tech blogs that I created and managed.
+(Not to be confused with my personal blog which is about everything other than tech.)

 Here are the 7,000 posts archived from Gadgetopia.
 If you try to access these on the main site, you’re re-directed here.
 This site is cloaked from search.
 (Note: there is purposefully nothing to browse here.)